Ajax (1864 ship): California Steam Navigation Company

 On March 7, 1866, Ajax sailed for Honolulu a second time.
 She cleared San Francisco with 1,786 sacks of flour, 87 sacks of barley, 57 sacks of oats, 498 sacks of potatoes, paint, guns, kegs of nails, a piano, 6 dozen shovels, and other merchandise valued at $28,192.75.
-She arrived back in San Francisco on April 15, 1866 with 617 tons of freight, a record for the time for a single ship from Hawaii.
+One passenger on this second voyage was Samuel Clemens, who reported on the trip using his pen name, Mark Twain.
+Clemens was aboard Ajax as a special correspondent for the Sacramento Daily Union newspaper.
+In his first letter, he reported that the trip to Hawaii was rough, and claimed that he saw 22 passengers vomiting over the bulwarks from seasickness at one point.
+Clemens filed 25 letters with the paper, with the first three were written from the Ajax.
+Years later the letters were republished in a collection called "Letters From Hawaii," first published in book form in 1937 by Grabhorn Press.

+On April 15, 1866, Ajax arrived back in San Francisco, with 617 tons of freight, a record for the time for a single ship from Hawaii.
 The ship's two trips were unprofitable, losing between $7,000 and $8,000.
 Shortly after her return to San Francisco, the California Steam Navigation Company withdrew he from her Hawaii route, ending scheduled steamship service to the islands.
 With the break in her scheduled sailings, she underwent a brief visit to the shipyard for repairs.

 After several months of idleness, the ship was reassigned to the San Francisco - Portland route and made her first trip on February 12, 1867, arriving in Portland on February 16.
 She made several additional roundtrips between San Francisco and Portland in 1867, but with competition from the Ben Holladay's California, Oregon & Mexico Steamship Company and the newly launched Anchor Line, the route had too many ships on it and a full scale fare war broke out.
 Fares dropped from $45 for a cabin and $25 for steerage to $10 and $3 respectively between 1866 and 1867.
 Unable to make money on its ocean-going shipping business, the California Steam Navigation Company sold its entire fleet of seagoing vessels, including Ajax, to the California, Oregon & Mexico Steamship company in mid-1867.